Princess Charlotte, Style Icon, Is Worth $6.7 Billion – More Than Prince George And Louis Combined

 — InStyle (@InStyle) July 18, 2018

-Co-Founder of Oliver Baby & Kids clothing company, Emma Davison, also noted a huge spike in sales after Charlotte wore one of their pieces.
+The co-founder of Oliver Baby & Kids clothing company, Emma Davison, also noted a huge spike in sales after Charlotte wore one of their pieces.
 She said that “We were thrilled when Princess Charlotte was photographed wearing our Rose Stitch Cardigan in her official first birthday pictures….
 The effects have been hugely positive for a growing company like ours and have helped to establish our customer base all over the world.”

 It appears that it’s not just British parents that scramble to pick up pieces worn by Charlotte, but it’s happening worldwide.